Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Numerical Case Studies

 Figures \ref{ex1_1} and \ref{ex1_2} illustrate the tracking performance of the resulting controller, where the solid lines represent the velocity of the following vehicle for different initial velocity of the following vehicle $v_f(0) \in [17, 27]$ $\mathrm{m/s}$.
-One can see from these figures that the desired speed is achieved when the trajectories are away from the boundaries of the safe set.
-As expected, close to the boundaries of the safe set $h_s(x)$, the speed of the following vehicle is reduced to maintain safety.
+The desired speed is achieved when the trajectories are away from the boundaries of the safe set, while closer to the boundaries of the safe set the speed of the following vehicle is reduced to maintain safety.

 As stated before, there is no guarantee for the existence of the solution of the proposed QP in \cite{ames2017control} when there is a control input constraint.
-For the specific problem of adaptive cruise control as in this example, the authors introduced two control barrier functions, namely optimal and conservative CBFs, based on the simplified system dynamics with no drag effect $F_r(x)$ to ensure feasibility of the solution.
-However, due to conservatism, the newly constructed safe sets $h_F^o(x)$ and $h_F^c(x)$ for the optimal and conservative CBFs are violated initially for large initial velocity of the following vehicle, while the actual safe set $h_s(x) = \tau_d v_f - D$ is not violated and the problem can be still feasible.
-Figures \ref{ex1_0} and \ref{ex1_00} compare the tracking performance of the proposed approach and the results with optimal and conservative CBFs with $v_f(0) = 18$ $\mathrm{m/s}$.
-Since we are solving the QP directly and without the aforementioned conservatism, one can see from Figure \ref{ex1_0} that our proposed control approach tracks the desired goal speed of $22$ $\mathrm{m/s}$ for a longer duration before departure from this speed for maintaining safety.
-Finally, Figure \ref{ex1_3} compares the control effort between the the proposed approach and the results in \cite{ames2017control}, where the proposed approach is using more available control authority.
-This is due to the fact that the desired goal speed is tracked for a longer duration in the proposed approach, and hence more control action is used to keep the system trajectories in the safe set as the trade-off.
+For the specific problem of adaptive cruise control as in this example, the authors in \cite{ames2017control} introduced two control barrier functions, namely optimal and conservative CBFs, based on the simplified system dynamics with no drag effect $F_r(x)$ to ensure feasibility of the solution.
+However, due to conservatism, the newly constructed safe sets $h_F^o(x)$ and $h_F^c(x)$ for the optimal and conservative CBFs are violated initially for large initial velocity of the following vehicle, while the actual safe set $h_S(x) = \tau_d v_f - D$ is not violated and the problem can be still feasible.

-We now examine the robustness of the proposed approach against external disturbances.
-To this end, we consider the system dynamics as

-where $f(x)$ and $g$ are given in \eqref{Ex1Dyn}.
-In addition, we consider the Lipschitz continuous disturbance $\phi(x) = \frac{d_\delta}{M} |v_f - v_d|$ where $d_\delta>0$ is a constant.
-In this scenario, we modify the proposed QP \eqref{QP gen} such that when the safe set $h_s(x)$ gets close to zero ($h_s(x) > -20$), the parameter $\delta_2$ is enforced to be zero.
-Figures \ref{ex1_1_dist} and \ref{ex1_2_dist} present the tracking performance of the resulting controller in the presence of the external disturbance $\phi(x)$.
-The safety is still achieved for all time and the following vehicle tracks the goal speed of $22$ m/s when the safe distance from the lead vehicle is possible.